Whistleblowing Portal

 • Report suspicious or manipulative activity, or other issues that may affect the integrity of EMMI’s benchmarks [infringements to the Benchmarks Regulation (Art.
 14.3), a collusion or suspicion of collusion aiming at of manipulating – or attempting to manipulate – a benchmark under Regulation (EU) No 596/2014];

-• Report any other instances of potentially suspicious or manipulative behaviour which affect the determination, and publication of EMMI’s benchmarks.
+• Report any other instances of potentially suspicious or manipulative behaviour which affect the determination, and publication of EMMI’s benchmarks;

 How do we process your claim?